-Targeted Source(s) SSO and SSS failures Estimated Potential Load Reduction IS 1.6 may result in a 4% reduction over 25 years of calculated bacteria loading by reducing the potential for additional loading from leaking or collapsed sewer lines Technical and Financial Assistance Needed Technical: engineering and other technical expertise will be necessary in order to relocate wastewater lines from waterways Financial: grant funding, loans, and existing local funding as available Education Component Public education regarding relocation benefits may be needed Additionally, education for decision-makers, such as city councils, may also be necessary Schedule of Implementation Beginning immediately as appropriate, SSS owners and/or operators will consider relocation of sewer lines out of waterways as part of infrastructure repair and replacement Interim, Measurable Milestone Over 25 years, as many sewer lines as practicable will be relocated from waterways Progress Indicators Number of sewer lines relocated Monitoring Component Voluntary reports from SSS owners and/or operators to NCTCOG on relocations Responsible Entity SSS owners and/or operators will relocate sewer mains from waterways as feasible
+Targeted Source(s) SSO and SSS failures Estimated Potential Load Reduction IS 1.6 may result in a 4% reduction over 25 years of calculated bacteria loading by reducing the potential for additional loading from leaking or collapsed sewer lines Technical and Financial Assistance Needed Technical : engineering and other technical expertise will be necessary in order to relocate wastewater lines from waterways Financial: grant funding, loans, and existing local funding as available Education Component Public education regarding relocation benefits may be needed Additionally, education for decision-makers, such as city councils, may also be necessary Schedule of Implementation Beginning immediately as appropriate, SSS owners and/or operators will consider relocation of sewer lines out of waterways as part of infrastructure repair and replacement Interim, Measurable Milestone Over 25 years, as many sewer lines as practicable will be relocated from waterways Progress Indicators Number of sewer lines relocated Monitoring Component Voluntary reports from SSS owners and/or operators to NCTCOG on relocations Responsible Entity SSS owners and/or operators will relocate sewer mains from waterways as feasible program expansion

-Implementation Strategy 1.7: Liquid waste management and liquid waste hauler program expansion regulation also takes place at the state level, the stakeholders request that TCEQ increase educational efforts to haulers, modify the registration form, and change regulations to include local notification.
-Table 16 summarizes the implementation strategies for liquid waste.
+Implementation Strategy 1.7: Liquid waste management and liquid waste hauler efforts to haulers, modify the registration form, and change regulations to include local notification.
+Table 17 summarizes the implementation strategies for liquid waste.